 Hit is generally characterized by a stroke to transfer the energy to create speed, not spin.
 So, when you hit the ball, it does not produce any arc.
 You should stand close to the end line and hit the ball with more energy to move the ball fast enough to beat your opponent.

-It is a tricky shot by quick wrist action.
+It is a tricky shot with quick wrist action.
 If you receive a ball close to the net with lots of backspin, then the best attacking option is to flick the ball.

 When you get the ball at the end of the table, you have the opportunity to swing your bat on a larger arc.
 But when you get the ball close to the net with backspin, you will not get the back-swing to create high speed.
 Still, you can attack the ball by leaning over the table and flicking the ball with quick wrist action.